jenkins-x/jenkins-x-versions/README.md

 ## BDD Test Pipelines

 You can browse all of the separate BDD tests we run on different kinds of cluster and installation in the [jx/bdd](jx/bdd) folder.

+## Running the BDD Tests on a PR

+You can test each context individually on a PR via a comment like:

+    /test tekton

+Or to run them all

+    /test all

+Or to run all the boot based BDD tests

+    /test boot